 SB can be detected in utero through prenatal screening and diagnostic tests.
 Here are some common methods:

-- Ultrasound: A detailed ultrasound scan of the foetus, usually performed between 18 and 22 weeks of pregnancy, can often detect physical signs of SB.
+A detailed ultrasound scan of the foetus, usually performed between 18 and 22 weeks of pregnancy, can often detect physical signs of SB.

-- Maternal Serum Alpha-Fetoprotein (MSAFP) Test: A blood test during, the 16th to 18th weeks of pregnancy.
+A blood test during, the 16th to 18th weeks of pregnancy.
 This blood test measures the level of alpha-fetoprotein (AFP) in the mother’s blood.
 High levels of AFP can indicate a neural tube defect like SB.

-- Amniocentesis: Amniocentesis may be recommended if the MSAFP test results are abnormal.
-This involves taking a sample of the
+Amniocentesis may be recommended if the MSAFP test results are abnormal.
+This involves taking a sample of the amniotic fluid to check for elevated levels of AFP and other markers.

 What Are The Different Types of Spina Bifida